skooter500/OOP-2017-2018/README.md

 - Then figure out how to scale it so that it scales the data when drawing to the range 0-150.
 You could make this a variable
 - Then figure out how to draw the horizontal axis.
 This will be a for loop obviously.
 You might find the following Java/Processing methods useful:
   - [The Processing map method](https://processing.org/reference/map_.html)
+  - [text](https://processing.org/reference/text_.html) - Prints text to the screen at x and y coordinates
   - [textAlign](https://processing.org/reference/textAlign_.html)
   - [substring](http://www.tutorialspoint.com/java/java_string_substring.htm)
 - Finally figure out how to draw the vertical axis.
 Another loop!
 This is the trickiest part I think